Advanced Configuration

 Step Description

-- Benefits
+- Benefits of Webhook alerts

-- No need to watch EVA constantly
+- Instant response: No need to monitor EVA continuously

 Actions